-Triggers are the words people use or the way someone says something that can erupt emotions that may interfere with the leadership role.
+Triggers are the words people use or the way someone says something that can erupt emotions that may interfere with the conflict resolution process.
 As a leader, be proactive by identifying your emotional triggers.
 Prepare for those situations.

 There are two components to understanding your triggers.

 - Find what caused the team member’s current state of emotion and behavior.

 - How you deal with your personal triggers.

 Focus on the conflict, not the emotional trigger.